Advertiser Disclosure

 Take Out a Personal Loan

 If you need a large amount of cash to pay off bills or expenses, you should consider taking out a personal loan.
 Personal loans typically have a much lower interest rate than cash advances.
-For example, the average personal loan APR for a 24-month loan will vary based on your credit score, but according to the Federal Reserve, it was 11.2% in late 2022.
+For example, the average personal loan APR for a 24-month loan varies based on your credit score, but, according to the Federal Reserve, it was 12.33% in late 2024.

 Use an App

 Apps like Venmo can be a good alternative for transferring money to friends or businesses.
-They allow credit card transfers for a small fee, meaning it will be less expensive than the fees and interest associated with a cash advance.
+They allow credit card transfers for a small fee, which is less expensive than the fees and interest associated with a cash advance.

 Redesigned Venmo app